dlbewley/demo-autofs/readme.md

 # Demo AutoFS

-## Deploy Autofs VM Infrastructure
+## Deploying Example Autofs Infrastructure to VMs

 These 3 VM deployments provide lab infrastructure for testing autofs with LDAP automount maps.
+All configuration is entirely automated using cloud-init and may be provisioned using [GitOps](argo-apps/).

 This demo sets up 3 VMs on OpenShift Virtualization.